 The border crossing building is a kilometer or so away from the big gate.
 Once there, it can take several hours before you leave.
 All bags will be checked again, this time more thoroughly.
 You’ll also be placed in an X-ray machine… so don’t try to smuggle anything up your butt.

 If you have any sensitive photos or materials on your phone or computer, make sure to hide them ahead of time.
-Though the guards only checked our mobile phone files, others in our party had to show all of the photos on their laptop, and we’ve heard horror stories of guards going through every. single. file. on others’ devices.
+Though the guards only checked my mobile phone files, others in my party had to show all of the photos on their laptop, and I’ve heard horror stories of guards going through every. single. file. on others’ devices.
 Save yourself some time and hide files.

 Make sure to bring food and plenty of water, since the border checkpoint is around 4,600 meters high and there are no snack stops along the way.
 According to Pakistanis, dried apricots are a great way to counter altitude sickness, and are widely available all throughout the towns leading up to Sost.